FashionQuill is all set to welcome the Fashion Fraternity

 With the brand partners like Siricco – Beer Garden (Venue Partner), and Beauty Brands like VLCC and Fuschia by Vkare, this platform is all set a niche for the designing industry.

-Surbhi Goyal under the label Kranshi will project designs that will speak about self-libralised women by creating a unique preposition of sharp fashion at the horizon of logic and creativity.
+Surbhi Goyal under the label Kransi will project designs that will speak about self-libralised women by creating a unique preposition of sharp fashion at the horizon of logic and creativity.

-Pavani Goyal and Neha Mittal, under the label “Happening” will display their latest collection named – Gul-Dastah which is pleasingly festive , acsthetically bringing to life the, lushness derived from a flower.
+Pavani Mittal and Neha Mittal, under the label “Happening” will display their latest collection named – Gul-Dastah which is pleasingly festive , acsthetically bringing to life the, lushness derived from a flower.

 Kritika hans’s Label “Curves on Style” believes in embracing the curves while bringing eclectic mix of india and western outfits in affordable range for every size…